Configuring Tenant Routed Multicast (TRM)

 The value of the ip-address-of-router parameter is that of the RP.
 The same IP address must be on all of the edge devices (VTEPs) for a fully distributed RP.

-Configuring RP Everywhere with PIM Anycast
+RP Everywhere with PIM Anycast solution

-RP Everywhere configuration with PIM Anycast solution.
+RP Everywhere with PIM Anycast provides these features and benefits:

 For information about configuring RP Everywhere with PIM Anycast, see: